augustofasano/Probit-PFMVB/functionsTutorial.md

 -   `meanBeta`: optimal mean parameter **β**<sup>\*</sup> for the mean-field Gaussian approximation
 -   `diagV`: optimal marginal posterior variances for the mean-field Gaussian approximation, i.e. the diagonal elements of the  matrix **V**
--   `nIter`: number of iteration before the algorithm stopped, either because it converged or because the maximum number of iterations `maxIter` was reached
+-   `nIter`: number of iterations required by the **CAVI**, either because it converged or because the maximum number of iterations `maxIter` was reached

 ``` r
 getParamsMF = function(X,y,nu2, tolerance = 1e-2, maxIter = 1e4){